ArtemIlinn/algotrading/README.md

-# :bow_and_arrow: Project of creating mft strategies and predicting stock prices and its movements using supervised learning.
+# :bow_and_arrow: Project of creating mft strategies, and predicting stock prices using supervised learning.

 Origianal Data source: